Fragmented copy-paste across tools

 InsightConfirmed the perceived value of AI as a partner within flow; intelligence integrated, not imposed.

-Designing contextual AI taught me that speed only matters when trust comes first.
+Designing contextual AI taught me that speed only matters when users understand what the system is doing and can stay in control.

-By introducing assistance progressively, we built confidence before automation and transformed friction into flow.
+By introducing assistance progressively, the experience built confidence before automation, turning repetitive planning work into reviewable, human-directed flow.

 The Progressive Assistance Model (PAM) became a reusable pattern I later incorporated into other areas of the ecosystem: